SapitoSucio/froggo-guides/docs/script_commands.md

 \***getequipcardcnt**(**<equipment slot\>**)

 This function will return the number of cards that have been compounded onto a specific equipped item for the invoking character.
-See 'getequipid' for a list of possible equipment slots.
+See `getequipid` for a list of possible equipment slots.

 ---------------------------------------